jessebmiller/writing/my-process.md

    1. Consider other goals that may have come into view

 # Notes and resources

+* You can be executing the process in parrallel
+* Heavily weight those lines of progress that are closest to being executed and achieved, but not to the exclusion of the rest of the process
+* Understand and plan when the muse is amused, or when you are not well planned, or find yourself executing without knowing the goal or why

 * Hammoc Driven Development
 * How to Solve It